mgks/mgks.dev/_posts/2022-11-09-resources-and-bug-fixes-for-machine-learning-on-nvidia-geforce-1050ti-devices.md

 ---
 layout: post
-title:  "Resources and Bug Fixes for Machine Learning and Deep Learning on NVIDIA GeForce 1050Ti Devices"
+title: Resources and Bug Fixes for Machine Learning and Deep Learning on NVIDIA GeForce 1050Ti Devices
 author: ghazi
-categories: [ machine learning ]
-tags: [gpu, nvidia, tensorflow]
+tags: gpu, nvidia, tensorflow
 image: assets/images/b3.jpg
-description: "We all know how important machine learning has become and developers are trying to train their models from high-end servers to low-tech PCs."
+description: We all know how important machine learning has become and developers are trying to train their models from high-end servers to low-tech PCs.
 featured: false
 hidden: false
 ---